patchlevel/event-sourcing/docs/pages/subscription.md

 !!! note

     An `OR` check is made for the respective criteria and all criteria are checked with an `AND`.

+All of the following steps have equivalent commands in the [CLI](./cli.md).

 ### Setup

 New subscriptions need to be set up before they can be used.